What are Side A, B, and C covers in a D&O policy?

-A D & O policy takes care of this financial trouble and pays the legal costs as well as the costs incurred in compensating third parties.
-The policy provides comprehensive scope of coverage which is divided into three parts.
-These parts are called Side A, Side B and Side C covers in a D&O policy.
+A D&O policy takes care of this financial trouble.
+It covers the legal costs and the costs incurred in compensating third parties.
+The policy provides comprehensive scope of coverage.
+The scope is divided into three parts – Side A, Side B and Side C covers in a D&O policy.
 Let’s understand what these three parts cover –

 Side A cover

 In case the organisation itself cannot come to the rescue of directors and officers, Side A cover protects them against financial liabilities.
-Thus, if the company files for bankruptcy or becomes insolvent and is unable to pay the claims on behalf of the directors and officers, the D & O policy pays the claims.
-Side A cover, therefore, protects the personal financial assets of the directors and officers of the company.
-If they are sued for any wrongful acts, errors, breach of duty, the directors and officers policy’s Side A cover would pay the legal costs and settlements.
+Thus, if the company files for bankruptcy or becomes insolvent and is unable to pay the claims on behalf of the directors and officers, the D&O policy pays the claims.
+Therefore, Side A cover protects the personal financial assets of the directors and officers of the company.
+If there is liability for any wrongful acts, errors, breach of duty, the directors and officers policy’s Side A cover would pay the legal costs and settlements.

 Side B cover

-Side B cover of directors and officers liability policy is meant for covering the liability faced by the organisation itself.
-When the organisation defends its directors and officers and pays the costs incurred in litigation against them, the organisation can face high financial costs.
+Side B cover of directors and officers liability policy covers the liability that the organisation itself faces.
+The organisation can face high financial costs when it defends its directors and officers and pays the costs incurred in litigation against them.
 Side B cover indemnifies the organisation for this loss suffered.
-So, if the organisation incurs legal costs and pays settlements to third parties on behalf of its directors and officers, it can claim for a reimbursement of such costs under Side B cover of the D & O policy.
+So, if the organisation incurs legal costs and pays settlements to third parties on behalf of its directors and officers, it can claim for a reimbursement of such costs under Side B cover of the D&O policy.

 Side C cover

-Side C cover is basically for companies which are listed on the stock exchange and which incur liabilities for the securities traded by them.
-The policy, therefore, covers the company against the liabilities that it suffers due to any securities related grievances.
-If the shareholders file a lawsuit against the company for any reason related to the securities traded on the stock exchange, Side C cover would indemnify the company for the legal costs incurred.
+Side C basically covers companies listed on the stock exchange.
+When these companies incur liabilities for the traded securities, the D&O policy covers them.
+Therefore, the policy covers the company against the liabilities that it suffers due to any securities related grievances.
+Consequently, if the shareholders file a lawsuit against the company for any reason related to the securities traded on the stock exchange, Side C cover would indemnify the company for the legal costs incurred.